 Tat Yeen Yap is a consultant trainer for ICC Academy.
 He has held positions as head of trade finance at banks including Société Générale and ABN AMRO.
 He has also been a contributor to ICC rules and the Global Supply Chain Finance Forum.

-If you would like to enhance your understanding of documentary credits and trade finance further, we recommend taking our one of our internationally recognised, online trade finance certificate programmes.
+If you would like to enhance your understanding of trade finance further, we recommend taking our one of our internationally recognised, professional trade finance certificate programmes.

 Global Trade Certificate (GTC):